Black hole chemistry: thermodynamics with Lambda: The AdS/CFT interpretation

 Thus, the {\it volume of the field theory} is defined to be (cf. Eq.~\eqref{VFT}) \be =\omega^{(k)}_{d-2}l^{d-2}\,, \ee i.e. the volume of a $(d-2)$-dimensional compact space (a `sphere') of radius $l$.
 Denoting by $\Omega$ the {\it free energy of the field theory}, the {\it field theory pressure} is then defined by

-Let us now promote the pressure $p$ and the volume ${\cal V}$ to thermodynamic variables and study the extended thermodynamics of the CFT.
 Unfortunately, there is no one-to-one map between bulk and boundary pressures and volumes.
-To illustrate the issue, note that varying the pressure of the bulk, or equivalently varying only the AdS radius $l$, amounts to varying the following boundary quantities all at once: \begin{itemize} \item the number of colors $N$, since $l^{d-2} \propto N^{2}$\,, \item the volume of the space on which the field theory is formulated, as ${\cal V}\propto l^{d-2}$\,, \item the CFT charge $Q$ which is related to the bulk charge $Q_b$ according to $Q=lQ_{b}$\,. \end{itemize}
+To illustrate the issue, note that varying the pressure of the bulk, or equivalently varying only the AdS radius $l$, amounts to varying the following boundary {quantities all at once \cite{Karch:2015rpa}}: \begin{itemize} \item the number of colors $N$, since $l^{d-2} \propto N^{2}$\,, \item the volume of the space on which the field theory is formulated, as ${\cal V}\propto l^{d-2}$\,, \item the CFT charge $Q$ which is related to the bulk charge $Q_b$ according to $Q=lQ_{b}$\,. \end{itemize}